Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel: Results

-In the present simulations $\Delta p(t)$ does not significantly fluctuate in time, within 1\%, although it is in principle continuously adjusted to keep the flow rate constant.
+In the present simulations $\Delta p(t)$ does not significantly fluctuate in time, oscillating within 1\% at most, although its value is in principle continuously adjusted to keep the flow rate rigorously constant.
 The drag coefficient in terms of the present dimensionless variables is

-where $\Delta P = \langle \Delta p\rangle$ is the average pressure drop, $\bf t$ is the (dimensionless) tension at the wall (pressure plus shear force) and ${\bf e}_x$ is the unit vector in the streamwise direction.
-The drag, at the same flow rate, is larger than in a channel flow between perfectly flat, parallel walls.
-As expected, it increases moving from the most streamlined (A) to the most bluff profile (C), see table~\ref{TABLE}.
-The drag exerted on the channel walls can be decomposed in form and friction components, namely
+where $\Delta P = \langle \Delta p\rangle$ is the average pressure drop, $\bf t$ is the (dimensionless) traction at the wall (pressure plus shear force) and ${\bf e}_x$ is the unit vector in the streamwise direction.
+Wherever needed (see e.g. \S\ref{sec:TKE}) the fluctuation of the pressure drop will be denoted by $\Delta p'(t)$.

+The drag increases moving from the most streamlined (A1) to the most bluff profile (C1), see table~\ref{TABLE}.
+On the other hand, the drag coefficient decreases with the increase in Reynolds number, from simulation A1, A2 to A3.
+For purpose of comparison, the drag in a planar channel at the same flow rate is $C_d^{channel} = 4 \left(\Rey_\tau^0/\Rey_b\right)^2$.
+The drag coefficient can be decomposed in form and friction components, namely

 where ${\bf n}$ is the unit normal exiting the fluid domain.
-The form drag increases by $50 \%$ going from the most streamlined to most bluff shape.
-It should be noted that the friction drag coefficient for a planar channel flow at the same nominal Reynolds number could be estimated as $C_d^{channel} = 4 \left(\Rey_\tau^0/\Rey_b\right)^2 = 1.80 \cdot 10^{-2}$.
-The table shows that most of the drag due to the presence of the bump should be interpreted as form drag.
-Indeed, the friction exerted on an equivalent planar channel is basically the same, $C_d^{friction} \simeq C_d^{channel}$.
+The form drag coefficient increases by $50 \%$ going from the most streamlined to most bluff shape.
+The observed decrease of the form drag coefficient with increasing Reynolds number is more than compensated by the larger velocity for flows in the same geometry implying, as obvious, the increase of the corresponding contribution to the resistance, $D^{form} \propto U_b^2 C_d^{form}$.
+In the present geometry, the friction component is dominated by the straight part of the channel and its value is not significantly different from the one expected in a planar channel, see the small difference $C_d^{friction}-C_d^{channel}$ in table~\ref{TABLE}.
+This confirms that most of the bump-induced drag should be interpreted as form drag.

-The behaviour of the pressure can be used to monitor the flow near the walls.
-To this purpose a modified pressure coefficient has been defined in terms of the normalised average pressure departure from the linear law,

-where the superscripts `$t$' and `$b$' refer to the top and bottom wall respectively.
-The addition of $-2 x \Delta P/L_x$ recovers the standard pressure coefficient.